For many ICU survivors and their families, life is never the same

-Once a robust 54-year old nurse’s aide, Markle was still plagued by erratic blood pressure, anxiety, depression and the metallic taste that many covid-19 patients complain of when they eat.
+Once a robust 54-year-old nurse’s aide, Markle was still plagued by erratic blood pressure, anxiety, depression and the metallic taste that many covid-19 patients complain of when they eat.
 She had an ever-growing bed sore that contributed to her eventual death from septic shock, after another 68 days of intensive care.

 “A lot of people think after the ICU, if you make it, you come home and your life’s normal again,” said her daughter, Brittany Butler.
 “Because that’s what I thought.
 I thought, ‘Oh my God, we’re going to have her back home with us.
 We’re going to have the same life that we once had.’”

 For perhaps hundreds of thousands of people, the coronavirus pandemic has proved it often does not work out that way.
-Intensive care has saved countless lives since January 2020, but the invasive process can also yield a poorly-recognized cluster of serious consequences that together constitute “post-intensive care syndrome.”
-They are symptoms not of the disease, but of the cure.
+Intensive care has saved countless lives since January 2020, but the invasive process can also yield a poorly recognized cluster of serious consequences that together constitute “post-intensive care syndrome.”
+They are symptoms not of the disease but of the cure.

 Hugo Sosa survived the ICU.
 But for coronavirus patients like him, that’s just the start of recovery.

-The worst effects include debilitating weakness and fatigue, post-traumatic stress disorder, anxiety, depression, difficulty thinking and hard-to-define challenges functioning in daily life.
+The worst effects include debilitating weakness and fatigue, post-traumatic stress disorder, anxiety, depression, difficulty thinking, and hard-to-define challenges functioning in daily life.
 Family members, suddenly thrust into the role of caregivers for a seriously ill loved one, endure emotional and practical difficulties of their own.

 Only in recent years have doctors and researchers begun to focus on the long-term impact of their efforts in the ICU to stave off death.
-Much remains unknown, but growing evidence points to prolonged inactivity, deep sedation, delirium and powerful medications as some of the main causes of serious side-effects that can last for years.
+Much remains unknown, but growing evidence points to prolonged inactivity, deep sedation, delirium and powerful medications as some of the main causes of serious side effects that can last for years.

 Some physicians are considering how they can alter their practices in the ICU to improve results for the people who survive.
 Earlier physical therapy, lighter sedation and screening for psychological problems are being tested or considered.

-“Why is it we high-five when people leave the ICU and then never think about them again?,” asked Brad Butcher, head of UPMC’s medical ICU, who treated Markle and has opened one the nation’s few clinics for post-ICU syndrome.
+“Why is it we high-five when people leave the ICU and then never think about them again?” asked Brad Butcher, head of UPMC’s medical ICU, who treated Markle and has opened one of the nation’s few clinics for post-ICU syndrome.

 There appears to be no national tally of the number of people with covid who have spent time in ICUs since the pandemic began.
 Collectively, patients spend about 21 million nights in intensive care annually, according to data from the U.S. Department of Health and Human Services.
 Since the agency started releasing consistent data in July 2020, about a quarter of the ICU beds were occupied by covid patients.